 Take Care of Your Feet

 Our office has an extremely professional business attire code.
 Men are in dress shirts and ties, women in suits and dresses.
 The number of cute shoes and heels I get to see every day is like watching a fashion show.
 However, I tried not to jump on the pointy-toed, pencil stemmed shoe train.
 Standing with inappropriate heels is unforgiving.
-Some women like the extra lift it gives their calves, but in the end, they are really damaging the circulation in their feet and losing their arch.
+Some women like the extra lift it gives their calves.
+In the end, they are really damaging the circulation in their feet and losing their arch.
 I’ve tried to stick with flatter shoes that completely look odd with my outfit.
-I may have to bump it up to some multi-colorful sketchers that offer more support and go for the punk Gen-Y business look but at least I will be able to run away from a zombie attack at any moment.
+I may have to bump it up to some multi-colorful sketchers that offer more support.
+Ya know, go for the punk Gen-Y business look.
+But hey, at least I will be able to run away from a zombie attack at any moment.

 What’s your sitting vs. standing stories?